mesonbuild/meson/docs/markdown/Quick-guide.md

 $ meson builddir && cd builddir
 $ bash: /usr/bin/meson: No such file or directory
 ```
-Description: The default installation prefix for the python-based meson installation is not included in your shell environment PATH.
+Description: The default installation prefix for the python pip module installation is not included in your shell environment PATH.
 The default prefix for python pip installation modules is located under ``/usr/local``.

 **Resolution:
-This issue can be resolved by creating a symlink in ``/usr/bin`` to the meson executable, moving the meson executable to ``/usr/bin``, or altering the default shell environment PATH to include ``/usr/local/bin`` .**
+This issue can be resolved by altering the default shell environment PATH to include ``/usr/local/bin``. **

+*Note: There are other ways of fixing this issue such as using symlinks or copying the binaries to a default path and these methods are not recommended or supported as they may break package management interoperability.*

 Compiling a Meson project